dcfaria/GeoServer/README.md

 # GeoServer
-Predict cases that Geoserver doesn't yet contemplate.
+Predict cases that GeoServer doesn't yet contemplate.

 # How to use
 ### GeoServerStyleManager
-Class to predict the use of CSS style on GeoServer extends class GeoServerRESTStyleManager (GeoSolutions).
+Class to predict using the [REST Manager of GeoServer of GeoSolutions] (https://github.com/geosolutions-it/geoserver-manager) with CSS.

-I've tested on GeoServer 2.10, and add Geoserver CSS plugin.
+I've tested on GeoServer 2.10, and add you need to add [Geoserver CSS plugin](https://sourceforge.net/projects/geoserver/files/GeoServer/2.10.0/extensions/geoserver-2.10.0-css-plugin.zip/download) at your geoserver.

-To use in your project it's necessary include the lib (or dependencies if you use Maven):
+To use in your project it's necessary include the [lib](http://maven.geo-solutions.it/it/geosolutions/geoserver-manager/1.7.0/geoserver-manager-1.7.0.jar) or dependencies if you use Maven:

 ```xml
    <repository>